Table Of Contents

 A string that specifies the units used for the channel’s data.
 The units will be saved in the channel attribute units in the NC file.

-4. Column - ChannelName
+4. Column -Output

-This column contains the name of the channel.
+This column contains the name of the result channel.
 The name is used to create a variable in the NC file.
 If the name already exists in the file, the channel data will be overwritten.

 The name must begin with an alphabetic character or an underscore, followed by zero or more alphanumeric characters including the underscore (<tt>_</tt>) or numbers.
 Case is significant.